Toyota Tundra Tire Review By Carter Hayes June 16, 2026 8 min read

 Will 33 Inch Tires Fit My Tundra?

-You can fit 33 inch tires on many Tundra models, but you need to confirm wheel diameter, rim width and clearance first.
-Check the tire code (for example, LT285/70R17 is roughly 33 inches) and verify rim compatibility and backspacing to avoid rubbing.
+You can fit near-33-inch tires on many Tundra models, but you need to confirm wheel diameter, rim width and clearance first.
+Check the tire code, such as LT285/70R17, and verify rim compatibility, offset and backspacing to reduce rubbing risk.

-If the tires interfere with fenders or suspension travel you may need a modest leveling kit or spacer to gain clearance, and you should always recheck alignment after installation.
+If the tires interfere with fenders or suspension travel, you may need fitment changes, but you should confirm the cause before buying extra parts.
+Always recheck alignment and clearance after installation.

 How Will 33 Inch Tires Affect Driving?

-Expect a change in acceleration, braking feel and a small drop in fuel economy because larger tires are heavier and change gearing.
-Your speedometer and odometer will read lower than actual speed, so consider recalibrating the speedometer or using a GPS to check accuracy.
+Expect a change in acceleration, braking feel and a small drop in fuel economy because larger tires are often heavier and can change effective gearing.
+Your speedometer and odometer may read lower than actual speed, so consider recalibrating the speedometer or using a GPS to check accuracy.

-Larger tires can improve off-road traction and ground clearance but may introduce more road noise and slightly different steering feedback.
+Larger tires can improve off-road traction and ground clearance, but they may also introduce more road noise and slightly different steering feedback.

 What Should I Look For When Choosing 33 Inch Tires?

-Match tire type to how you drive: choose aggressive mud-terrain for heavy off-road use or a hybrid all-terrain if you want quieter highway manners and decent trail grip.
-Compare load index and construction—higher ply or reinforced sidewalls help with heavy loads and towing—and pay attention to tread depth, directional pattern, and seasonal suitability.
+Match tire type to how you drive.
+Choose aggressive mud-terrain for heavy off-road use or a hybrid all-terrain if you want quieter highway manners and decent trail grip.
+Compare load index and construction, because higher-ply or reinforced sidewalls can help with heavy loads and towing.
+Pay attention to tread depth, tread type, seasonal suitability, rim width and manufacturer fitment notes.

 Wrapping Up

-When you fit 33 inch tires to your Tundra you are balancing clearance, load capacity and on-road comfort.
-The Nitto Ridge Grappler is the best pick if you want a quiet, capable all-terrain tire with strong wet and dry performance.
+When you fit 33 inch tires to your Tundra, you are balancing clearance, load capacity and on-road comfort.
+The Nitto Ridge Grappler is the better pick if you want a quiet, capable hybrid all-terrain tire with strong daily drivability.

 Product Image